IT2901-24-2018/vapi/README.md

 Vapi was built with [Django](https://www.djangoproject.com/) as a multi-container [Docker](https://www.docker.com/) application.
 Huge thanks to [Christian Duvholt](https://github.com/duvholt) for Docker guidance.

+Thanks to [Jan Kristian Jensen](https://github.com/LtGlahn) for letting us use his [repository](https://github.com/LtGlahn/nvdbapi-V2) for interacting with the NVDB API.
+We used it for getting the official road network from the NVDB API and processing it.

 # Setup

 ## Github